NVIDIA/DeepLearningExamples/PyTorch/LanguageModeling/BERT/README.md

 ##### Inference performance: NVIDIA DGX-1 (1x V100 32G)

-Our results were obtained by running the `scripts/run_pretraining_inference.sh` and  `scripts/run_squad.sh` scripts in the pytorch:20.06-py3 NGC container on NVIDIA DGX-1 with (1x V100 32G) GPUs.
+Our results were obtained by running `scripts/run_squad.sh` in the pytorch:20.06-py3 NGC container on NVIDIA DGX-1 with (1x V100 32G) GPUs.

 ###### Fine-tuning inference on NVIDIA DGX-1 with 32G